CK Travels

 Taiwan (and Taipei in particular) are renowned for their night markets and Ximending is no different.

-That said, unlike say nearby Raohe night market or Shilin night market, Ximending’s night market is more of a ramshackle affair – night time street vendors pop up around various streets, but not concentrated in one place.
+That said, unlike say nearby Raohe night market or Shilin night market, Ximending’s night market is more of a ramshackle affair – night time street vendors pop up around various streets, and there is a small dedicated area of about 20 stalls on Lane 50 near ABC Mart (more on this later).

 There are also a few street vendors who sell their wares using trestle tables and blankets – most of our cartoon socks bought to use on the remainder of our Taiwan adventures were purchased here.
 There are lots of lottery ticket sellers to be found in Ximending too.